football-fastball/pyThor/README.md

 =======================

 The purpose is to output web pages with the Python programming language.
-It extends Python syntax by adding features not found in Python specifically for creating web pages on the Internet to have it as an alternative to PHP development.
+It extends Python syntax by adding to Python specifically for creating web pages on the Internet to have it as an alternative to PHP development.

 On the server side python language syntax is used and extended to allow python quick tags.